 Covering such a vast area, it’s not surprising Auckland offers a huge range of things to see and do.
 From hiking through scenic regional parks and trekking up volcanoes for panoramic views of the city, to sailing, jet boating and island-hopping in the Hauraki Gulf, the region provides endless entertainment.
 Cultural days out are also in plentiful supply – head to colonial towns brimming with history, independent art galleries, award-winning wineries and thriving farmers’ markets.

 Whether you prefer to spend your time bird watching or bush walking; shopping or surfing, the diversity of Auckland guarantees that any break here will be spent doing something you love.
 The region’s main draw has to be its spectacular natural beauty – the deserted islands and beaches, the cinematic Waitakere Ranges – but Auckland’s archeological sites, lush vineyards and city sophistication make it a must-visit destination.

 As far as spread of attractions and entertainment options, Wellington is about the best city in New Zealand for the enjoyment factor.
 It is beautifully laid out, with busy city thoroughfares, a delectable waterfront and lush hills all within the city, making it an ideal destination for walkers.

-Unlike Auckland, Wellington is compact and easy to navigate for shoppers and there area all kinds of shopping options, from top-end designer gear and crafts to secondhand goods.
+Unlike Auckland, Wellington is compact and easy to navigate for shoppers and there are all kinds of shopping options, from top-end designer gear and crafts to second-hand goods.
 There are also some excellent markets in Wellington and it is fun to shop any time of year.

 Christchurch is a compact city with much to offer.
 Parks and gardens provide tranquility while the cosmopolitan restaurant scene buzzes with happy crowds seven nights a week.
 The city's great arts scene means that a diverse range of people live and work here and a sense of tolerance and festivity hangs in the air.